Park Safety: Plot

-Leslie (Amy Poehler) holds a drawing to determine who will fill the park's hummingbird feeders, a job reviled by the parks and recreation department.
-Jerry (Jim O'Heir), who is often mocked by his co-workers, is chosen because everybody writes down Jerry's name instead of their own.
-Later, Leslie receives a call from Ann (Rashida Jones) that Jerry is in the hospital with a dislocated shoulder.
+Leslie holds a drawing to determine who will fill the park's hummingbird feeders, a job reviled by the parks and recreation department.
+Jerry, who is often mocked by his co-workers, is chosen because everybody writes down Jerry's name instead of their own.
+Later, Leslie receives a call from Ann that Jerry is in the hospital with a dislocated shoulder.
 Jerry claims to have been mugged in the park, and Leslie decides nobody should tease Jerry anymore.
 When Jerry returns, he acts particularly buffoonish during a slideshow presentation, and ends up farting and splitting his pants, but everyone holds back laughter at Leslie's request.
-Leslie meets with Carl Lorthner (Andy Samberg), a park security ranger who is incredibly loud but oblivious to the fact.
+Leslie meets with Carl Lorthner, a park security ranger who is incredibly loud but oblivious to the fact.
 Leslie suggests Carl get more help for the park to be safe.
-Meanwhile, Ron (Nick Offerman) teaches a self-defense course to the rest of the department so they don't end up like Jerry.
+Meanwhile, Ron teaches a self-defense course to the rest of the department so they don't end up like Jerry.

-Leslie, Tom (Aziz Ansari), and Jerry join Carl to take a tour of the park where Jerry was mugged.
+Leslie, Tom, and Jerry join Carl to take a tour of the park where Jerry was mugged.
 Carl says the area is largely unprotected due to budget cuts, so Leslie vows to get more funding.
 She appears on Pawnee Today, the local news show, saying the Pawnee government failed the parks and that security is poor.
-Paul (Phil Reeves), the city manager, is angry over the television appearance, but informs Leslie the stunt worked and the mayor is offering $2,500 to help fix the park.
+Paul, the city manager, is angry over the television appearance, but informs Leslie the stunt worked and the mayor is offering $2,500 to help fix the park.
 While at a press conference about the money, Jerry confesses to Leslie that he wasn't mugged: he dropped a breakfast burrito in a creek, then fell while trying to grab it and dislocated his shoulder.
 He fabricated the mugger story because he was embarrassed and didn't want everyone to make fun of him.
 Leslie angrily relates Jerry's story to Mark, but he stops her short when he says that Jerry was too scared of his co-workers to be honest with them.
 Leslie soon discovers Carl was offended by Leslie's statements about park security and plans to show footage of Jerry falling into the creek on Pawnee Today.
-Leslie negotiates with Carl to not show the event, and instead they talk during the show about how much they enjoyed the film Avatar, much to the anger of host Joan Callamezzo (Mo Collins).
+Leslie negotiates with Carl to not show the event, and instead they talk during the show about how much they enjoyed the film Avatar, much to the anger of host Joan Callamezzo.
 As part of their deal to not show the tape, Leslie buys Carl a brand new security cart.
 Carl hands over the tape, which she agrees to throw away after she watches it one last time.
 The office goes back to mocking Jerry, but with less venom than before, while Jerry confides that he doesn't really care because he's just two years away from retiring on a full pension and enjoying a peaceful retirement.